 ENGL244Studies in 20th Century LiteratureAn examination of radical departures from conventional technique in the most innovative modern poetry, fiction, and drama.
 Prerequisite: Sophomore standing or a Reading the World course.

 ENGL246Modernism to Millennium: British Literature 1900-PRESENTA study of the literary culture of Britain and Ireland during this period through its literature.
-The course will highlight the aesthetic innovations that took place over the course of the twentieth century and examine their intersection with their historical context, including imperialism and decolonization, the World Wars, immigration and shifts in ethnic identity, class politics, and challenges to gender and sexual norms.Prerequisite: Sophomore Standing or Reading the World course or Permission
+The course will highlight the aesthetic innovations that took place over the course of the twentieth century and examine their intersection with their historical context, including imperialism and decolonization, the World Wars, immigration and shifts in ethnic identity, class politics, and challenges to gender and sexual norms.Prerequisite: Sophomore Standing or a Reading the World course.

 ENGL260Studies in FilmThis course enables an in-depth study of genre, national/regional cinema, or aesthetic movement.
 Topics vary by year.Prerequisite: ENGL-153 or Instructor Permission

 ENGL/SEMN264Global ShakespearesShakespeare is the most translated, adapted, performed, and published Western Author.
 Just what this means to Western and non-Western cultures is at the heart of this course.
 What does it mean to think of Shakespeare as a colonizing force?
 What additional ways are there to see the influence of his works?
 Many cultures have written back to Shakespeare, addressing race, sexuality, gender, and religion from their own cultural perspectives.
 What do exchanges between differently empowered cultures produce and reproduce?
 We'll tackle such questions as we read works by Shakespeare and literary/film adaptations from around the globe.
 And, closer to home, how do different communities in the United States receive and write back to Shakespeare?
 How do issues of race and class, especially, affect access to Shakespeare?
 A service learning project with the Intensive Learning Center of the Kalamazoo County Juvenile Home will allow your students there, and our class, to consider those questions.
 As we work with these students to write their own adaptations of Othello, we'll all consider how writing back to Shakespeare might be a good way to empower students to question the assumptions his plays make.
 This course is a Shared Passages Sophomore Seminar.Prerequisite: Sophomores Only